- Introduction

 Issues at Border Control

 Re-entering the U.S. with an expired green card can lead to delays and questioning at border control.
 You may need to provide additional proof of your permanent resident status, which can complicate your travel plans.
-Being prepared for these scenarios can help you navigate the re-entry process more smoothly.
+Being prepared for these scenarios can help you navigate the re-entry process more smoothly, ensuring you have the necessary documentation ready for inspection.
+Understanding your rights during this process can also enhance your confidence while traveling, allowing you to enjoy your experiences abroad without the fear of complications upon your return.

 Re-entry Problems